Morning Practices for Achieving Success

 3. Mindfulness and Meditation

-Meditation appears in the morning habits of successful people across industries.
+Meditation shows up consistently in the morning routines of successful people across industries.
 Oprah Winfrey has spoken publicly about her daily 20-minute meditation practice, which she does before starting her workday.
+Microsoft CEO Satya Nadella incorporates meditation alongside reading to center himself before the demands of leading a global company begin.

 What these practices share is not a specific technique but a common intention: to begin the day from a centered place rather than a reactive one.
 Starting from stillness changes the quality of the hours that follow in ways that are genuinely hard to replicate through other means.